asharif1990/eudi-wallet-it-docs/docs/en/wallet-trust-evidence.rst

       - Sequence of Entity Statements that composes the Trust Chain related to the Relying Party.
       - `OID-FED`_ Section 4.3 *Trust Chain Header Parameter*.

-The body of the Wallet Attestation JWT MUST contain:
+The body of the Wallet Trust Evidence JWT MUST contain:

 .. list-table::
     :widths: 20 60 20